-Thinking about philosophy, life, death, suffering, and all the in betweens is something I’ve always done.
+Thinking about philosophy, life, death, suffering, and all the in-betweens is something I’ve always done.
 Especially now that I’ve created life in another being, and now that I watched the show and Aiden is sick of course my mind got carried away to sad and strange places.
 Imagining your child dying is possibly the scariest thing of all time and so I understand in some aspects how my parents may have felt learning of our diagnosis.
-Although Aiden merely has a virus, hearing him struggle to breathe is something I couldn’t wish upon anyone as it is frightening, yet also strangely hopeful because sometimes the silence now becomes the scary part; At least I know when he makes those awful sounds he’s still breathing.
-I guess I’ve been finally settling into my role as a mom and relaxing when he sleeps without utilizing the baby monitor because I trusted he’d be fine, when now I cling to every sound again like when he was a newborn.
-Carefully measuring his breaths and every aspect... how many, how fast, how loud, what sounds he’s making.
-I guess analyzing all of that is something that I really didn’t miss but my careful and perhaps paranoid self is fully wrapped up in his safety and ensuring that he knows we are there for him.
+Although Aiden merely has a virus, hearing him struggle to breathe is something I couldn’t wish upon anyone as it is frightening.
+I have been carefully measuring his breaths and every aspect... how many, how fast, how loud, what sounds he’s making.
+I didn't miss this aspect of paranoia from when he was also an infant in the NICU, but here it is resurfacing.

-I know as a parent I always just hope that someday our kid will grow to be a man who respects others with an open mind and knowledge over what’s right and wrong with the ability to make good decisions.
-It’s scary to think of him ever making mistakes or getting his heart broken, feeling alone, or truly sad.
-I wrestle with these thoughts often and hate it but I take so much comfort in our joy in these tiny moments.
+I know as a parent I always hope that someday our kid will grow to be a man who respects others with an open mind and knowledge over what’s right and wrong with the ability to make good decisions.
 Holding his hand all the way to the ER and calmly talking to him about the moon and the stars, letting him cling to me without fear of me getting sick but feeling blessed to be able to comfort him, hearing his little pleases and thank yous.
-Sharing a soggy goldfish cracker with a germ filled toddler.
+Sharing a soggy goldfish cracker with a germ-filled toddler.

 Feeling: Fascinated 😮